watermelon1024/EEW/README.md

  ```bash
  python main.py
  ```

+# Bug Report & Issues

+If you encounter any issues or have questions about the project, please feel free to open an issue on the [GitHub Issues page][issues-url]

+1. Search through the existing issues to avoid duplicates.
+2. Provide a clear and concise description of the problem, including steps to reproduce it.
+3. Include any relevant logs or error messages.
+4. Mention the environment (e.g., Python version, operating system) and configurations you are using.

+Your feedback helps us improve the system for everyone!

 # Custom Notification Client
 If you haven't found an existing client that suits your needs, you can create a custom notification client for yourself!\